Inference in Difference-in-Differences with Few Treated Units and Spatial Correlation: Setting with spatial correlation

-The proof is similar to the proof of Proposition 2 from CT, but allowing for spatial correlation.
-We present details in Appendix \ref{Proof_N1}.
-It immediately follows that the inference method proposed by CT remains valid for the case with $N_1=1$, even when we may have spatial correlation.
+The proof of Proposition \ref{Prop_N1_FP} is similar to the proof of Proposition 2 from CT.
+In this setting with $N_1=1$, the inference method proposed by FP would approximate the asymptotic distribution of $\widehat \alpha$ with the empirical distribution of $\{ h(Z_1,\widehat \delta) \widehat W_s / h(Z_s,\widehat \delta) \}_{s \in \mathcal{I}_0}$, to construct the critical values.
+It immediately follows from Proposition \ref{Prop_N1_FP} that the inference method proposed by FP remains valid for the case with $N_1=1$, even when we may have spatial correlation.